Tap the text to show or hide reading controls.

 “Leave this much to us.”

-Kang Minho’s shield took on a green tint, and the arrows falling toward the group’s heads were turned aside toward it.
+Kang Minho’s shield took on a green tint, and the arrows raining toward the group’s heads were drawn aside into it.
+A fireball loosed the instant they bunched together, and with a small blast half of them burned to ash in midair.

 — Ti-ti-ting!